Back to News

 • Use clear and concise language.
 Use short sentences and bullet-pointed lists.
 Avoid jargon and technical terms that your reader might not understand.

 • Use a professional font and font size.
 Times New Roman, Arial, and Calibri are all good options.
-Your font size should be between 10 and 12 points.
+Your font size should be no smaller than 11 points.

 • Proofread your CV carefully.
 Make sure there are no errors in grammar or spelling.